View MapView Map

 Garinish island in County Cork

-See the unique plants growing on Garnish (Garinish) Island.
+See the unique plants growing on Garinish Island.

 Kerry islands

 Two of Kerry’s largest islands have fascinating pasts.
-An Blascaod Mór (the Blasket Islands), now uninhabited, was once home to many great Irish writers.
-After many years of hardship and emigration, the last inhabitants left in 1953, and today, you can celebrate the story of the islanders and their unique literary tradition at The Blasket Centre or for the more adventurous you can take a boat trip out to Great Blasket Island.
-Over the summer months, you can reach the islands by ferry and can stay overnight in one of the local self-catering cottages
+An Blascaod Mór of the Blasket Islands, now uninhabited, was once home to many great Irish writers.
+After many years of hardship and emigration, the last inhabitants left in 1953, and today, you can celebrate the story of the islanders and their unique literary tradition at The Blasket Centre.
+The more adventurous can take a boat trip out to Great Blasket Island – over the summer months, you can reach the island by ferry and can stay overnight in one of the local self-catering cottages

 Inside the Blasket Centre on the Blasket Islands in County Kerry